 Cork is naturally porous, and is relatively easy to damage with pet claws, high heels, and dropped utensils.
 The surface can be protected from stains by applying a chemical sealing agent on a regular basis, but it won’t hold up against a flood, and liquids should never be allowed to rest on its surface for any period of time.

-Padded Linoleum Kitchen Flooring
+Sheet Linoleum Flooring

 Linoleum can be considered the original resilient sheet flooring—and a more natural one.
 Made primarily from linseed oil and other natural materials such as wood flour and rock dust, linoleum is particularly attractive to homeowners who like the idea of using natural "green" materials.
 Like vinyl, linoleum is a resilient material that is soft underfoot, especially when paired with a good foam underlayment.
 It is installed in much the same way as sheet vinyl.

 However, linoleum is slightly less impervious to water and stains when compared to vinyl flooring, so it is important to apply a sealer periodically to restore its water-resistant surface.